evanberkowitz/evanberkowitz/README.md

 # Evan Berkowitz

 I am a research assistant professor in the nuclear theory group of [the Maryland Center for Fundamental Physics][mcfp].
+I leverage leadership-class supercomputing to solve problems in quantum field theory.
+This often involves large-scale HMC calculations.

+You can find me on [the arXiv][ARXIV], [inSPIRE][INSPIRE], [google scholar][SCHOLAR] or track my [ORCiD][ORCID].

 # Curriculum Vitæ